loyd133/GeoIP-location/README.md

 # GeoIP-location
-A python script to geo IP
+A python script to geo IP and obviously you have to manually set the IP